kotgirep/cloudproject1/README.md

-EC2:
+EC2: I have deployed my application on EC2 instance.

-AutoScaling Group: Configure the auto scaling policy to make the system highly-available and application that can scale to configured max instances with a desired instance of 1 and max instance of 2.
-You can change these configs anytime in the autoscaling policy based on the Params like CPU Util, network in out, data rates etc.
+AutoScaling Group: Configure the auto scaling policy to make the system highly-available and application that can scale to configured max instances with a desired instance .
+2. You can change these configs anytime in the autoscaling policy based on the Params like CPU Util, network in out, data rates etc.

 Classic Load Balancer: Load balancer transfer request in the round robin fashion to multiple EC2 instances spawned under the target groups.